ec0lint/ec0lint-plugin-html/docs/rules/lazy-load.md

 ### Rule Details

-Lazy loading loads heavy elements of a website (usually an image or a video) only when needed.
+Lazy loading loads heavy elements of a website, like an image or a video, only when they're needed.
 For example, images or videos further down on a website are only loaded if the user scrolls down.
 With lazy loading, less data needs to be transferred and thus less energy is consumed.

 ### CO2 reduction

-By using lazy loading, we provide that no unnecessary images and videos will be transferred, so for the file that won't be displayed by website user, we limit CO2 emissions connected with loading this file to 0g.
+By using lazy loading no unnecessary images and videos will be transferred.
+For the file that isn't displayed by a website user, we reduce CO2 emissions related to loading the file to 0g.

-By multiplying the file size by the end-user traffic (0.81 kWh / 1000 Mb) and by the energy emissions (442 g/kWh) , the carbon footprint of the average image file (3 MB) sums up to 8.59 g.
+To calculate the combined carbon footprint of all image files on an average website (1000 kB), we multiply the file sizes by the end-user traffic (0.81 kWh/1 GB) and by the energy emissions (442 g/kWh), which sums up to 0.36 g.

-So, by lazy loading this file we could get 8.59g CO2 reduction (100% less CO2).
+So, by enabling lazy loading of these files, we could get 0.36 CO2 reduction (100% less CO2).

+In the case of video files (on average 3472 kB per website), we get 1.25 g CO2 reduction.

 Examples of **incorrect** code for this rule: